wp-plugins/terms-of-use-2/readme.txt

 3. The welcome page seen after term acceptance.

 == Changelog ==
+1.4 Fixed WPMU bugs with link urls.
+Moved Terms of use to dashboard menu for users to view and accept.
-1.1 Fixed folder name in config.
+1.3 Fixed folder name in config file.